faryabib/faryabib.github.io/people.md

 * [Aanchal Mongai](https://sites.google.com/iiitd.ac.in/aanchalmongia) joined the lab after her doctoral training at the India Institute of Technology - Delhi.
 Aanchal develops machine learning algorithms for the analysis of spatial genomics data.

-* Bo He join the lab after his training at the City of Hope National Medical Center in cancer epigenetics.
+* Bo He joined the lab after his training at the City of Hope National Medical Center in cancer epigenetics.
 Bo is interested in understanding mechanisms of locus specific chromatin folding in Notch-mutated cancers.

 * Ashkan Bigledi joined the lab as a PhD student after his training in bioinformatics at Harvard.
 Ashakan is specialized in developing clinical sequencing workflows and researches pathogenic mutation prioritization.